 Drinking alcohol isn't for everyone.
-But going out to bars and clubs leaves non-drinkers asking a big question, "what can I drink?"
+But going out to bars and clubs leaves non-drinkers asking a big question, "what can I order?"

 Of course, you've got Coca-Cola or some lemonade, but you can't keep drinking glass after glass of it - you'll explode.
 Even teetotallers need some variety!